-Completion of T4 Supplementary
+Completion of T4 Statement of Remuneration Paid

-Year - 2018
+Year - 2023 ------ --------

-Box (10) - Province of Employment:

-Enter the province of employment (for Ontario, enter ON).

-Box (12) - Social Insurance Number:

-Enter the employee's social insurance number.

-Box (14) - Employee income before deductions:

-Include all remuneration before any deductions.
-As well, include all taxable benefits reported in the "Taxable benefits" area (discussed below).
+Box (10) - Province of Employment: Enter the province of employment (for Ontario, enter ON).
+Box (12) - Social Insurance Number: Enter the employee's social insurance number.
+Box (14) - Employee income before deductions: Include all remuneration before any deductions, as well as all taxable benefits reported in the "Taxable benefits" area (discussed below).
 Box (16) - Employee's CPP contributions:

-Include all amounts withheld from the employee as a contribution to the Canada Pension Plan.
-(Box (17) would include all amounts withheld from the employee as a contribution to the Quebec Pension Plan (QPP).)
+Include all amounts withheld from the employee as a contribution to the

+Canada Pension Plan.
+(Box (17A) would include all amounts withheld from the employee as a contribution to the Quebec Pension Plan (QPP2).)